rotimi2020/Data-Analyst-Portfolio/library_management_system/README.md

 # DAX Overview – Library Management System (LMS) Power BI Project

 This project uses Power BI and DAX to analyze a Library Management System.
 We created custom measures and columns to track book issues, late returns, fines, member activities, and supplier insights.
-Average Days Delayed = AVERAGE(Book_Issue[Days_Delayed])

 ---